ChenchaoZhao/Neural-Image-Inpainting/README.md

 # Neural Camouflage

+I recently generalized this computer vision model to forecast time series ([link to the repo](https://github.com/ChenchaoZhao/FingerprintsOfTheInvisibleHand)).

 ## Introduction

 Google Earth made sophisticated satellite images accessible to anyone with a digital device and internet connection.
 However, sensitive locations, which used to be well hidden from the public, were fully exposed.
 Thus, easy access to satellite images poses a potential threat to national security and personal privacy.